shubhashis2021/INTRODUCTION-TO-PROGRAMMING/README.md

 gradually to 2 and thus the other positions like arr[1][0], arr[1][1], arr[1][2], arr[2][0], arr[2][1], arr[2][2] will be checked similarly and value of “c” and “f” will be updated.
 Finally it will check that value of c = number and f ≠ 1, if found true, it will print “it is a triangular matrix” else it will print “not a triangular matrix”.

-# ALGORITHM
-• Take input from the user for the size of double dimension array (n).
-• Define an integer array arr[n][n] and take input from console for the elements of the array arr[n][n].
-• Calculate the minimum number of zeros that should be present in any triangular matrix of order n by the formula n(n-1)/2 and store it in any variable(number).
-• Define a switch case with 2 cases for checking the upper and lower triangularity of the matrix.
-• For checking the upper triangularity, set conditions to check arr[i][j] ≠ 0, for all i=j and arr[i][j]=0 for all i>j and set a flag variable
-(f=1) and counter (c++) variable respectively.
-• For checking the lower triangularity, set conditions to check arr[i][j] ≠ 0, for all i=j and arr[i][j]=0 for all i<j and sets a flag variable (f=1) and counter (c++) variable respectively.
-• If the value of counter variable (c)= number and f ≠ 1 then the given matrix is triangular else print the matrix is not triangular.

 # TIME COMPLEXITY
 To our program there can be six completely different